eilerb1011/lke-terraform-demo/README.md

 - Linode account
 - Linode Personal Access Token (PAT) with the following scopes: linodes:read_write, lke:read_write
 - A Gitlab account - either Gitlab.com or Gitlab CE will do:
+-   Your Gitlab account and Github account will need to use the same email address
 -   For Gitlab CE, you will need access to a docker runner.
--   You will also need to create a personal access token in Github.
+-   You will need to create a personal access token in Github.

 ## SetUp
-1. Import this repository to a new Gitlab Project:
+1. Import this repository to a new Gitlab Project
+- Fork this repo to your own account
--Click New Project and select Import
+- In Gitlab, click New Project and select Import
+- Select the button for Github
+- Log in using your personal access token for Github
+- Select the repo you would like to import (hopefully this one) and click import

 2. Edit terraform.tfvars file and add your own values to the file.
---If you only want one cluster. delete everything starting with the CLUSTER 2 Settings line
+- If you only want one cluster. delete everything starting with the CLUSTER 2 Settings line
---First give each cluster a unique label.
+- First give each cluster a unique label.
---Select the region the cluster will be deployed in.
+- Select the region the cluster will be deployed in.
 Regions can be found here:  curl https://api.linode.com/v4/regions | jq
---HA Value determines whether the control plane has 1 node or 3.
+- HA Value determines whether the control plane has 1 node or 3.
 And HA control plane can not be reverted.
 However a non-HA control plane can be upgraded later.
---Select you Linode instance types used in the node pool:  Values can be found using the API:  curl https://api.linode.com/v4/linode/types | jq
+- Select you Linode instance types used in the node pool:  Values can be found using the API:  curl https://api.linode.com/v4/linode/types | jq
---Set your minimum and maximum nodes for auto-scaling.
+- Set your minimum and maximum nodes for auto-scaling.
 ```
 k8s_version = "1.26"
 #####CLUSTER 1 Settings###############